Primary health care, community health and the importance of community health workers

 In 1978, all member countries of the World Health Organization recognized, in one of the most inspiring global health policies in our history, a strategy that made the leap from the biomedical to the right to health, its social determinants, from the community and for the community.

-In fact, the Declaration of Alma Ata included such revolutionary phrases as "the people have the right and the duty to participate individually and collectively in the planning and implementation of their health care.""governments have an obligation to care for the health of their people, an obligation that can only be fulfilled through the adoption of health and social measures suitable" o "all countries must cooperatein a spirit of solidarity and service, in order to guarantee primary health care for the entire population"..
+In fact, the Declaration of Alma Ata contained such revolutionary phrases as «the people have the right and the duty to participate individually and collectively in the planning and implementation of their health care», «governments have the obligation to take care of the health of their people, obligation which can only be fulfilled by the adoption of appropriate health and social measures» or «all countries should cooperate, in a spirit of solidarity and service, in order to ensure primary health care for the entire population».

 Primary health care is much more than a front door